October 2024

 • Decisions must be made in accordance with legislation and policy and in a fair and consistent manner

 • An applicant/recipient must be provided with written notice of any decision affecting eligibility for or the amount of income support.
-The notice must provide reasons for the decision and advise of the availability of an internal review and the subsequent right to appeal to the SBT where there is an appealable decision
+The notice must provide reasons for the decision and, in the case of a decision that is appealable, it must advise of the availability of an internal review and the subsequent right to appeal to the SBT where the denial decision is affirmed on internal review, along with all of the relevant timelines

-• Wherever possible, ODSP staff should attempt to resolve any issue that the applicant/recipient may raise prior to providing the applicant/recipient with a copy of the decision
+• Wherever possible, ODSP staff should attempt to resolve any issue that the applicant/recipient may raise prior to providing the applicant/recipient with a copy of the notice of decision

 • The Appeal form (Form 1) must be available at the local ODSP office

-An appeal cannot proceed unless an internal review has been requested by the applicant/recipient.
-An appeal cannot proceed if an internal review request is withdrawn by the applicant/recipient because a request that is withdrawn is deemed not to have been made.
+An appeal cannot proceed unless an internal review has been requested by the applicant/recipient in writing.
+An appeal cannot proceed if an internal review request is withdrawn by the applicant/recipient because a request that is withdrawn is deemed not to have been made in the first place.

 An applicant/recipient may request a review of any appealable decision affecting eligibility for or the amount of income support.
-This request must be made within 30 calendar days of receiving the notice of decision.
+This request must be made within 30 calendar days from the day the notice of decision is received or deemed to have been received.
 Notice is deemed to be received 3 working days after mailing.
 If the Director is satisfied that the internal review was not requested in time because of circumstances beyond the person’s control, the Director may extend the period for requesting an internal review.

 The Director has 30 calendar days from receipt of the internal review request to complete it and to provide written notice of the internal review decision.